Skip to Content

 How to get rid of water in ear canal

 Wondering how to remove water from the ear?
-If you are finding it difficult to get rid of the feeling of water in ear the most important thing to remember is to not insert anything inside your ear canal.
+If you are finding it difficult to get rid of the feeling of water in your ear the most important thing to remember is to not insert anything inside your ear canal.

-If you do, you might be at risk of pushing the obstruction or water deeper into your ear canal, puncturing your eardrum, injuring your ear canal or even taking away the protective layer of earwax that stops bad bacteria from growing.
+If you do, you might be at risk of pushing the obstruction or water deeper into your ear canal, puncturing your eardrum, injuring your ear canal, or even taking away the protective layer of earwax that stops bad bacteria from growing.

 Try using these methods to get water out of your ear instead: